theannualseconference/gh-pages/_speakers/noah_isserman.md

 ---
 name: Noah Isserman
 pic: "/images/notfound.png"
-short_bio: |
-  Assistant Professor of Business Administration and Social Work (visiting) University of Illinois
+short_bio: "Assistant Professor of Business Administration and Social Work (visiting)
+  \nUniversity of Illinois"
+date: '2017-03-23T19:48:02.420+00:00'
 ---
 Noah is currently Assistant Professor of Business Administration and Social Work (visiting) at the University of Illinois, where he co-founded and directs the university wide Social Innovation at Illinois initiative and the award-winning iVenture Accelerator.
 He also serves on the four person core team tasked with design and rollout of the upcoming $48m Design Center.
 Noah was formerly at the University of Cambridge, where he was Gates Cambridge Scholar and member of Gonville and Caius College.